openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/unittest_mock/unittest_mock_package_api/unittest_mock_package_classes.md

 public static func default<T>(target: T): TypedMatcher<T>
 ```

-Function: Matches values based on structural (higher priority) or referential equality.
-If the input parameter is neither [Equatable](../../core/core_package_api/core_package_interfaces.md#interface-equatablet)\<T> nor a reference type, a runtime exception will be thrown (no compile-time check).
+Functionality: Matches values based on structure (higher priority) or reference equality.
+If the input argument is neither [Equatable](../../core/core_package_api/core_package_interfaces.md#interface-equatablet)\<T> nor a reference type, an exception will be thrown at runtime (no compile-time check).

 Parameters:

-- target: T - The matching object that must satisfy structural or referential equality.
+- target: T - The matching object that must be matched via structure or reference equality.

-Return Value:
+Return value:

-- [TypedMatcher](#class-typedmatchert)\<T> - The default typed matcher.
+- [TypedMatcher](#class-typedmatchert)\<T> - A default typed matcher.

 Exceptions: